firalabs/firadmin/README.md

 ##Migrations

-IF you want to use the default model provide by the package, you must run the package migrations and the authentification reminders migration.
+If you want to use the default models provided by the package, you must run this migration commands.

 ```bash
 php artisan auth:reminders